This is an official version.

 7. (1) The council shall meet at the call of the chairperson, not less frequently than 3 times a year.

-(2) Members of the council shall be reimbursed by the council for expenses incurred in relation to meetings and the work of the council in accordance with a scale for expenses of public servants.
+(2) Members of the council shall be reimbursed by the council for expenses incurred in relation to meetings and the work of the council in accordance with guidelines established by the Lieutenant-Governor in Council .

 (3) The expenses of the council shall be defrayed out of money appropriated for that purpose by the Legislature.